 - Baking Sheet

-Serve this delicious Dark Chocolate Pecan pie with a scoop of vanilla ice cream and your taste buds will definitely thank you!
+I hope you enjoy this Cracker Barrel Chocolate Pecan Pie recipe and serve it with a scoop of vanilla ice cream or whipped cream and your taste buds will definitely thank you!

 Make sure you pin this recipe.
 Trust me, you won’t want to forget it!